jasmeetsohal/chingu-mars-photo-search-app/README.md

 # chingu-mars-photo-search-app-
-A chingu pre-work project for Voyage 10
+A chingu pre-work project for Voyage 10 cohort.